 The Charming Chess Valley

 We stop to tickle the horses’ noses and listen to the birdsong along the valley before cutting up to walk back through the chocolate box hamlet of Latimer and the extraordinary Boer War memorials on the green that hints of battles fought and lost in a far-off land and a horse's heart buried in Latimer.

 Forget M&S orchids, manicured to within an inch of their pampered lives and head instead to the nearest Chilterns summer meadow.
 The footpath glistens underfoot as it cuts through the drooping wild grasses, my wet boots and trouser legs a magnet for seed dispersal.
 The daisy petals are splayed under the relentless June rain, which … Continue reading Simple Orchids.
 Simply Beautiful

 Forget the Taj Mahal, Tutankhamen's Tomb or even Tower Bridge: all grand in their own right, statements of wealth, status, conquest and achievement of the privileged elite and their contribution to society.
 Head instead to a place that is the ultimate leveller, a place where death insists the great and good spend eternity lying cheek by jowl with the infamous, … Continue reading When a man is tired of London, he should head to Highgate Cemetery

-Why is more effort not made by businesses who supply food and beverage directly into the visitor economy to source … Continue reading For some destinations, food is integral to the visitor offer.
+Why is more effort not made by businesses who supply food and beverage directly into the visitor economy to source and sell what is local when we know that enjoying good produce and local food is increasingly key to reasons why holidaymakers choose destinations in England?
+Perhaps this is true the world over?
+Why is … Continue reading For some destinations, food is integral to the visitor offer.
 For others, it’s an after-thought.